 Safety Moments are exactly what the name implies.
 They are opportunities to prepare for a Scouting activity, review safety measures, or report incidents correctly.
 They keep Safety front of mind.
 An easy way to continually remind youth and adults to think about the possibility of injury, equipment damage, or preparation if something bad occurs.

-Safety Moment topics include subjects like safe use of prescribed medication in Scouting, weather-related safety, cold weather camping, winter sports, and Incident Reporting helps.
+Safety Moment topics include subjects like safe use of prescribed medication in Scouting, weatherrelated safety, cold weather camping, winter sports, and Incident Reporting helps.
 Scouters can also do a personal Safety Moment on a subject not covered by available subjects on National's Safety Moment webpage.
-The national site is https://www.scouting.org/health-and-safety/safety-moments/
+A link to this webpage is available at https://bsa-cst10.org/safety.